8gradplus/msb_lecture/slides/database_architectures/slides.md

 <span style="color: orange;">Document Databases</span>

 - one of the main representative of NoSQL databases
-- instead of using table like structures, we are using **documents**
+- instead of using table like structures, it uses **documents**
+- e.g. MongoDB, Couchbase, ArangoDB

 --